 Clouston Hall, located in Franklin, Tennessee was the home to Margarett A. Clouston, who lived to be 92 years old.
 Her father,Edward Graham Clouston, local dry goods store owner and druggist, had the federal style home designed for his family in 1821 by Joseph Reiff.
 Margarett was born only three years later on June 21, 1824.
-The Tennessee Sampler Survey website has a brief biography of Margarett:
+The

 Margaret Ann Clouston (1824-1916) had easy access to embroidery supplies as her father, Edward G. Clouston, owned a dry goods store which advertised “an Assortment of Fancy Goods” including silks, merinos, and Irish linens.
 Margaret received her education at the Franklin Female Academy.